 All of a sudden I was genuinely happy.
 It surprised me.
 “Why does working like a dog in the dirt bring me joy?”
 I wondered.
-Knowing a bit about my Scot geneology on my father’s side, I own that dirt is in my DNA.
-Farmers, orators and tough people who traveled to new places, earned the money to buy land and worked hard to make it produce.
+On the Scottish side, I come from farmers and tough people who traveled to new places, earned the money to buy land and worked hard to make it produce.
 They were also orators, preachers on horseback, with a few artists thrown in there.
 So, yes, gardening is therapy for me.
 It connects me.
 The cleaned up yard, the order satisfies me and I know that the spring leafing out will look good.

-So, I was weeding and digging it.
-And pruning another bush back, admiring my artistry.
+So, I was weeding and pruning another bush back, admiring my artistry.
 And the cool, quiet afternoon stayed the same time all day, with only a few neighbors walking dogs by and no interruptions.

 I realize there is something aesthetic about gardening and urban farming that I forgot over winter.
 Healthy plant life is clean and vibrant, and wonderfully designed.